What standards of ethical behaviour are expected of peer reviewers?

 Peer review assists the Editors in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.
 The editors are greatly indebted to the independent feedback provided by reviewers, but it should be noted that the final decision to accept or reject an article rests solely with the editors.

 Any invited referee who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the Journal Manager or corresponding Editor so that alternative reviewers can be contacted.

 Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except if authorized by the Editor-in-Chief.
+They must not be shown to or discussed with others except if authorized by the Executive Editor.
 Reviewers may keep materials once review has been received, but must maintain confidentiality and are not permitted to share unpublished manuscripts they have reviewed.